dmarinova1/BSP-S6-K8s-Fundamentals/Kubernetes/k8s-update-app.md

 `docker build -t image-name: tag-name .`

-`docker build -t hwpython:newest .`
+`docker build -t helloluxembourg:newest .`

 ## Display all Docker images, check if the image hwpython exists and see the IMAGE ID: